 You and I know that there are those in our community that say these things are utter nonsense.

 God loves you as His child and wants you to respond to His incredible opportunity; believe in His Son & have eternal life.

 Be careful not to waffle on these things trying not to offend someone with the Cross.

 •We cannot remove the offense of the cross

-•Can we reach a secular Oregon – gently, respectfully, sensitively – yes – but be true to the message – don’t rob the message of the very heart
+•Can we reach a secular Oregon – gently, respectfully, sensitively – yes – but be true to the message – don’t rob the message of the very heart that brings change.

 •Tell people what the bible says and let people think what they want about you.